You are here: Home »

 In May 2010, the Government set up the Gender Recognition Advisory Group (GRAG), an inter-departmental working group “to advise the Minister for Social Protection on the legislation required to provide for legal recognition by the State of the acquired gender of transsexuals”.
 The GRAG received submissions from 14 organisations and 26 individuals.
 The final report of the government's Gender Recognition Advisory Group went before Cabinet and was publicly launched Thursday 14 July 2011.
 The report is available to download here.

 After the GRAG report was launched TENI hosted a community forum and over 70 trans people and allies attended.
 The issues people raised at the Community Forum has shaped TENI's advocacy goals and lobbying efforts.
-You can read more about the Recognition Now campaign here.
+TENI advocates for inclusive and progressive gender recognition legislation that will protect the human rights of trans people.
+You can read more about our lbbying efforts here and here.